Chaldean Catholic Church: 21st century: international diaspora

-There are many Chaldeans in diaspora in the Western world, primarily in the American states of Michigan, Illinois and California.
+There are many Chaldean Assyrians in diaspora in the Western world, primarily in the American states of Michigan, Illinois and California.

 In 2006, the Eparchy of Oceania, with the title of 'St Thomas the Apostle of Sydney of the Chaldeans' was set up with jurisdiction including the Chaldean Catholic communities of Australia and New Zealand.
 Its first Bishop, named by Pope Benedict XVI on 21 October 2006, was Archbishop Djibrail (Jibrail) Kassab, until this date, Archbishop of Bassorah in Iraq.

 There has been a large immigration to the United States particularly to West Bloomfield and Oakland County in Southeast Michigan.
 Although the largest population resides in Southeast Michigan, there are populations in parts of California and Arizona as well, which all fall under the Eparchy of Saint Thomas the Apostle of Detroit.
 In addition, Canada in recent years has shown growing communities in provinces such as Ontario.

 In 2008, Bawai Soro of the Assyrian Church of the East and 1,000 Assyrian families were received into full communion with the Chaldean Catholic Church.

 On Friday, June 10, 2011, Pope Benedict XVI erected a new Chaldean Catholic eparchy in Toronto, Ontario, Canada and named Archbishop Yohannan Zora, who has worked alongside four priests with Catholics in Toronto (the largest community of Chaldeans) for nearly 20 years and who was previously an ad hominem Archbishop (he will retain this rank as head of the eparchy) and the Archbishop of the Archdiocese (Archeparchy) of Ahvaz (since 1974).
 The new eparchy, or diocese, will be known as the Chaldean Catholic Eparchy of Mar Addai.
 There are 38,000 Chaldean Catholics in Canada.
 Archbishop Zora was born in Batnaya, Iraq, on March 15, 1939.
 He was ordained in 1962 and worked in Iraqi parishes before being transferred to Iran in 1969.

 The 2006 Australian census counted a total of 4,498 Chaldean Catholics in that country.